AlvitoDian/AlvitoDian/README.md

 <img alt="Banner" src="Asset/galo-king-of-glory.gif">
 </p>

-# Hello, I'm Alvito Dian
+# Hello, I'm Alvito Dian :smiley:

 Welcome to my GitHub profile!
 I am a Junior Full Stack Web Developer, and I enjoy collaborating and learning about new technologies.
 Here you will find some of the projects I have worked on and contributions I have made.